 We decided to go with the Color Made Easy yarn line because of the modern color choices and plus I never can pass up a good bulky yarn!
 If you have ever worked with Woolspun from LB this yarn has a very similar feel and look to that line.
 Ultimately, we ended up with the colors Shade, Birch and Huckleberry which match his & his brothers room perfectly!

 (Click the yarn images below to explore each color)

-Ready to get started on your V Stitch Blanket?
+Ready to get started on this V-Stitch Blanket pattern?

 So know that you picked your favorite yarn colors and decided on making this blanket it is time to get started!
-Keep on scrolling down to find the full v-stitch pattern and list of materials!
-Happy V-Stitching!
+Keep on scrolling down to find the learn how to do the v-stitch in crochet and a full list of supplies.